 Last year, CRYP started a fifth internship track in response to teens who were asking for a dedicated cooking curriculum.
 The program has been so popular, the nonprofit youth organization has gone a step farther and is introducing a special cooking class for 4- to 12-year-olds at The Main.

 Cooking classes begin on Mar.
-14 and will take place every Thursday until Apr.
-25. Students will be eligible to earn incentives each month, provided they attend three classes in March and four classes in April.
+19 and will take place every Tuesday until Apr.
+30. Students will be eligible to earn incentives each month, provided they attend three classes in March and four classes in April.
+(PLEASE NOTE: This class originally was due to begin on Mar.
+14 and run on Thursdays.
+Since the first week of class was pushed back a week due to rescheduling Passion for Fashion, CRYP opted to start on a Tuesday and continue with Tuesdays.
+That way, the class will finish in April as planned.)

 “To keep things manageable for these younger children, we’re focusing on cook-free, bake-free, mess-free menu items,” says Jerica Widow, youth programs director.
 “On the first day, the kids will be putting together peanut butter and traditional jam sandwiches, using both plum and chokecherry jellies that we’ve made right here at CRYP.”